Video Email Marketing: How To Send A Video Through Email (And Why)

 If you’re still not convinced about how useful a video email campaign would be, just keep in mind that email marketing is constantly changing and ever-evolving.

-It only makes sense for email marketing to use videos, in order to have better reach and for brands to get better conversion, pretty much.
+It only makes sense for email marketing to use videos, in order to have better reach and for brands to get better conversions, pretty much.

 And if you still don’t believe me, check out how YouTubers are the new rockstars.